outpaddling/libxtend/README.md

 I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
-If you would like to see a biolibc package in another package manager, please consider creating it yourself.
+If you would like to see a package in another package manager, please consider creating it yourself.
 This will be one of the easiest packages in the collection and hence a good vehicle to learn how to create packages.